tenox7/BloKi/README.md

 ```

 Currently there is no 2FA so please use a [strong password](https://xkcd.com/936/).

+### Customizing look and feel (templates)

+By default BloKi ships with pre-built templates for convenience.
+If you want to customize your site look and feel create a folder `site/templates`, download the
+default teamplate(s) and customize them.
+If you don't care for old browsers just edit the `modern.html`.
+Modified templates will be picked up on start.

 ## Legal
 Copyright (c) 2024 by Antoni Sawicki